Cordell B. SmithDPMPodiatrist

 I was born in Portland, Oregon but mostly raised in Torrington, Connecticut as the middle child of three.
-My father has worked for the YMCA his entire life, and my mother is an elementary school Art teacher.
+My father worked for the YMCA for 35 years and my mother was an elementary school Art teacher.
 As a youth I was very active in academics, athletics, scouting (attained the rank of Eagle) and church/community/family functions.
-Out of high school I accepted an academic scholarship to Utah State University, where I pursued studies in the pre-medicine sciences and also ran distance for their Division I-A cross country & track/field teams
+Out of high school I accepted an academic scholarship to Utah State University, where I pursued studies in the pre-medicine sciences and also ran long distance for their Division I-A cross country and track/field teams.

-I took a two-year hiatus from college to serve a full-time mission for The Church of Jesus Christ of Latter-day Saints in Buenos Aires, Argentina.
-This turned out to be a deeply rewarding experience for me, culturally, spiritually and linguistically.
-Upon returning home to the States, I met my future wife Sarah Tanner, and soon thereafter transferred to Brigham Young University to pursue my undergraduate degree.
+At that time I chose to take a two year hiatus from college to serve a full-time mission for The Church of Jesus Christ of Latter-day Saints in Buenos Aires, Argentina.
+This turned out to be a deeply rewarding experience for me both culturally, spiritually, socially, intellectually and linguistically.
+Upon returning home to the States, I met my wife Sarah Tanner, and soon thereafter transferred to Brigham Young University to continue pursuit of my undergraduate degree.
 I studied the pre-medicine sciences and chose Spanish as a Major.
-During those college years I worked as a Spanish instructor and also a CNA at a local nursing home.
+During those undergraduate college years I worked as a Spanish instructor and also as a CNA at a long-term care center.

-In 2003 our family moved to Philadelphia to enter the Temple University School of Podiatric Medicine.
-The human foot has always been fascinating to me, its tiny size relative to the amount of weight/load it’s asked to carry and support; nothing short of a miracle in architecture.
-I was able to work as a Research Assistant in the school’s Gait Sudy Center, where I studied various foot types and shoe models.
-Following four years of medical study in Philadelphia, I took a residency position at Kaiser Permanente Hospital in Santa Clara, California to embark on a three-year training program in foot and ankle surgery.
+In 2003 our family moved to Philadelphia, Pennsylvania to begin study at the Temple University School of Podiatric Medicine.
+The human foot has always fascinated me, its tiny size relative to the amount of weight and load it’s asked to carry and support; nothing short of a miracle in architecture.
+I worked as a Research Assistant in the school’s Gait Study Center, where I studied various foot types and shoe models.
+Following four years of podiatric medical study in Philadelphia, I accepted a surgical residency position at Kaiser Permanente Hospital in Santa Clara, California, a three-year training program in foot and ankle surgery.

-With a growing family and a desire to return to a smaller community, I moved here to Roseburg, Oregon in 2010 to begin employ as a podiatric physician and surgeon.
-Currently I’m double board certified by the American Board of Podiatric Surgery in Foot Surgery and Reconstructive Rearfoot & Ankle Surgery.
-I’m an active member in the American and Oregon Podiatric Medical Associations and currently serve on the Utilization Management Committee at the Oregon Surgery Center.
-I enjoy treating all maladies/disorders of the foot and ankle, including but not limited to: Bunions, ingrown toenails, ankle arthritis/instability, Achilles tendonitis, hammertoes, diabetic foot wounds and flatfeet.
+With a growing family and a desire to return to a smaller community, I moved here to Roseburg, Oregon in 2010 to begin employment as a podiatric physician and surgeon.
+Currently I’m double board certified by the American Board of Foot & Ankle Surgery in Foot Surgery and Reconstructive Rearfoot & Ankle Surgery.
+I’m a member of the American and Oregon Podiatric Medical Associations.
+I enjoy treating all maladies/disorders of the foot and ankle, including but not limited to: Bunions, heel pain, ingrown toenails, ankle arthritis/instability, foot/ankle tendonitis, hammertoes, diabetic foot wounds, neuromas, cysts and flatfeet.

 I was born in Dayton, Ohio and raised in Montpelier, Indiana.
 I am the oldest of six siblings.
 As a youth, I was very active in sports, scouting, choirs, bands (playing percussion), community, and church.
 Following high school, I attended Brigham Young University, from 2003-2009, where I pursued studies in Biology with an emphasis in Pre-medicine.